CourseReps/ECEN489-Fall2015/Students/abhaysanand/2optout/README.md

 Note: The application requires libcurl.dll to run.
 So **DO NOT delete** the build folder and the dll file within it.

+1. Extract the lib.zip in the root folder (Extract here)
+2. Create "build" folder.
+3. Copy and paste the dll file from lib into build folder
-1. Build and run the application
+4. Build and run the application from build folder
-2. JSON data file and Markdown files are generated
+5. JSON data file and Markdown files are generated